Updated: Jun 21

 Everything will work out.

 I am important.

 The best is yet to come.

 I can do this.

-In my coaching work, I use my I Am journal (on my website) to create sentences similar to the ones above.
-The key to changing the story in our heads to a positive choice of things to believe in is – repetition., repetition, repetition.
+I designed an interactive journal I use In my coaching practice, to create sentences similar to the ones above.
+The key to changing the story in our heads is repetition., repetition, repetition.